 Here are some of the common plant problems you may encounter:

 If you have an attack of powdery mildew on your leaves, or maybe your seedlings are surrounded by hairy mold, one of the best things you can use is cinnamon.
 Cinnamon is a fantastic fungicide whilst also being great for your plants.
-You can use it as a rooting hormone, helping to heal plant wounds, and even deterring ants.
+You can also use it as a rooting hormone, helping to heal plant wounds, and even deterring ants.
 It can be applied directly to the soil or plant, or made into a liquid for spraying leaves.
 Simply add cinnamon to water and allow it to stew overnight, then strain and decant into a spray bottle.

 Aphids and other soft-bodied pests

 Aphids, mites, mealybugs, whitefly, leafhoppers, the list goes on and on.. all these little pests suck the life from your plants.
 There are a few natural remedies you can try for these buggers, mainly involving using the natural spray remedies listed below, ensuring to get the underside of the leaves.
 My favourite that has worked well for all the pest problems I’ve had so far is the garlic/onion/chilli spray.

 You can also make your own sticky trap for aphids by coating something with yellow with vaseline; an upturned plastic cup on a stick does this well.